 TG: Can you draw that for me?
 Motion with your hand and draw the square and show me what it’s like.

 GB: It doesn’t really have a border but here’s the first layer (motions out in front of her face about 10 inches away and slightly to the right).
-And it’s tan brown with a thin layer of off-white or cream color in between—just like a cake.
+It’s tan brown with a thin layer of off-white or cream color in between—just like a cake.

 TG: But then these layers get filled in with various things.
 Does it start off blank and then you fill it in, populating it with different things you smell in the wine?